sarahmccarthy123/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 - Minimum required version of PHP is installed.
 - Required PHP extensions are loaded.
 - php.ini is configured.
-- TYPO3 is able to create and delete files and directories within the installation's root directory.
+- TYPO3 has the rights to create and delete files and directories in the installation root directory.

 If no issues are detected, the installation process can continue.

-In the event that certain criteria are not met, TYPO3 will display a list of issues it has detected accompanied by a resolution for each issue.
+If any requirements are not met, TYPO3 will display a list of issues it has detected with suggested solutions.

-Once changes have been made, TYPO3 can re-scan the host environment by reloading the page :samp:`https://example.org/typo3/install.php`.
+Once you have made any changes, get TYPO3 to rescan the host environment by reloading the page :samp:`https://example.org/typo3/install.php`.

 .. include:: ../Images/AutomaticScreenshots/QuickInstall/Step1SystemEnvironment.rst.txt